 It is the ninth day of the March of the year 2019.
-My name is Hunter (aka Rattlesnake Wallace to literally one other human) and I’m a reclusive dude who likes to run and write.
+My name is Hunter (aka Rattlesnake Wallace to literally one human being) and I like to run and write.
 I live in my parent’s house in a small mountainy lake town situated in the forests of northern New Jersey called Ringwood.
-Just a couple days ago I self-published my first book, titled Running: How To Torture Yourself And Enjoy It, on an internet platform that allows me to do so.
-It’s a short self-help/philosophy-ish diddy about running, how the sport has vastly improved my life, and how it can improve your life, too.
+Just a couple days ago I self-published my first book, titled Running: How To Torture Yourself And Enjoy It, on an internet platform that allowed me to do so.
+It’s a short self-help/philosophy-ish diddy about running, how the sport has vastly improved my life, and how it might improve your life too.

-I gaze through the window and watch as Uncle Bill walks back up the road, garbage cans in hand.
-G-Mah has yet to acknowledge the fact that her cat is airborne so I ask her about it; she looks at Mango, winks at her, and then looks back to me, verbally wondering what I could possibly mean.
+I gaze through the closed window and watch as Uncle Bill walks back up the road, two garbage cans in hand. grandMother has yet to acknowledge the fact her feline is airborne, so I ask her about it.
+She looks at Mango, winks, then looks back to me, wondering out loud what I could possibly mean.

-The thing is, Zak lives in North Carolina, roughly a twelve-hour drive from my spot in Jersey.
-I could just ship the book to him; a month or so ago I sent him a 1964 foreign auto repair manual through the mail (he loves Volkswagens and there was a bug on the cover) and it got to him just fine.
-He even texted me saying that he appreciated it… but that was just some random book.
+The thing is, Zak lives in North Carolina, roughly a twelve-hour drive from my spot up in Jersey.
+I could just ship the book to him; a month or so ago I shipped him a vintage foreign auto repair manual, as he loves Volkswagens and there was an old bug on the cover, and it got to him fine.
+He even texted me saying he appreciated it… but that was just some random book.
 Reclusively mailing Zak a copy of a book which mentions him that I wrote myself?
 That would be kind of lame, but without the kind of.

-So, the thing about Ringwood is that it’s weird; we have a healthy population of mountains here that are all very high in quartz and magnetite concentration, which is slightly abnormal as far as I understand.
-In the woods by my house I constantly find balloons stuck in trees that seemingly appear out of nowhere, leading me to believe the area is a naturally occurring wind vortex.
-Back in the BC times, the local Lenape population revered the area as a paranormal and mystical hotspot; considering this local lore and the strange things that happen around town (haunted buildings, UFO sightings, spiritual happenings, etc.), Ringwood is likely an energy vortex as well.
-I say that to say this: when one lives in this town, one tends to get anchored in this town, one’s very being weighed down to the earth by a powerful metaphysical force that most are blissfully unaware of, unless they’re just not willing to admit they’ve noticed it, too.
+So, the thing about Ringwood is that it’s weird; we have a healthy population of mountains here which are high in quartz and magnetite concentrations, which is slightly abnormal as far as I understand.
+In the woods by my parents’ house I constantly find dead balloons stuck in trees that seemingly appear out of nowhere, leading me to believe the area is a naturally occurring wind vortex.
+Back in the BC times, the native Lenape populations revered the area as a paranormal and mystical hotspot; considering this lore and all the strange happenings that occur around town (haunted buildings, UFO sightings, spiritual experiences, etc.), Ringwood is likely an energy vortex as well.
+I say all that to say this: when one lives in the town of Ringwood, one tends to get anchored here as though their actual spirit was weighed down by a metaphysical force some are blissfully unaware of while others ignorantly pretend to be unaware of.

-What I’m really trying to say is, although I do love Ringwood, I find myself stuck here like a fly trapped on one of those nasty strips of flypaper dangling over the kitchen table at your great-great-gruncle’s house on a sweltery summer’s eve when the air conditioner’s suddenly stopped working.
+What I’m really trying to say is, although I love Ringwood, I find myself stuck here like a fly glued to one of those nasty yellowish strips of flypaper perpetually dangling over the kitchen table at your great-gruncle’s house on a sweltery summer’s eve when the air conditioner suddenly stops working.

-As my Uncle Bill walks in through the front door, Mango drops back to the floor.
-The pads of her paws strike the carpet with the force of a thousand suns and she vanishes in a shower of orange sparks and feline hair, locked in a sprint towards the other side of the house.
-Uncle Bill sits down and nonverbally offers me a handshake before he starts intently flipping through a newspaper that he wasn’t carrying when he walked in.
-He doesn’t acknowledge G-Mah; in turn, she doesn’t acknowledge him right back.
-I’m left alone in the cold darkness, forced to acknowledge their mutual lacks of acknowledgement towards each other.
+As my Uncle Bill walks in through the door, Mango drops back to the floor.
+The pads of her paws strike the carpet with the force of a thousand suns and she vanishes in a shower of orange sparks and fur, locked in a sprint towards the other side of the house.
+Uncle Bill sits and nonverbally offers me a handshake before he starts intently flipping through a newspaper he wasn’t carrying when he walked in.
+He doesn’t acknowledge G-Mah; in turn, she doesn’t acknowledge him back.
+I’m left alone in the darkness, forced to acknowledge their mutual lack of acknowledgement of one another.

-The only schools I’ve ever attended that weren’t in Ringwood were preschool (because we didn’t live here yet) and high school (because Ringwood doesn’t have a high school in town).
-I’ve had three jobs in my life: one as a warehouse worker, one as an extra hand at an auction hall, and one as a cross country coach at my old high school; both of the formers were located in Ringwood and the latter was based one town over because, again, Ringwood doesn’t have a high school in town.
+The only schools I’ve attended that were not in Ringwood were preschool (because we didn’t live here yet) and high school (because Ringwood doesn’t have a high school in town).
+I’ve had three jobs in this life: one as a warehouseman, one as an extra hand at an auction hall, and one as a cross country coach at my old high school; both of the formers were located in Ringwood and the latter was based one town over because, again, Ringwood doesn’t have a high school.

 I usually only leave town once a week, if that, and I’ve left New Jersey only a handful of times in my life.
-The last vacation I took was literally three years ago and I didn’t leave the state for that either, shout out to Atlantic City.
-The days all melt together, the scenery only changes with the seasons and although I hike a lot, it is currently March.
-There’s snow on the ground and the leaves are still buds; the forest looks more like the sticks than the woods, and it’s so cold that when I do go out to hike, I can feel my bone marrow freezing and expanding, splintering my skeleton like the first layer of ice over a frozen lake.
+The last vacation I took was literally three years ago and I did not leave the state for that either, shout to Atlantic City.
+The weeks all melt together, the scenery only changes with the seasons, and although I hike as much as I can, it is currently March.
+There is snow on the ground and the leaves are still buds; the forest looks more like the sticks than it does the woods and it’s so cold that when I go hiking I can feel my bone marrow freezing and expanding, splintering my skeleton like the first layer of ice over a frozen lake.

-Zak doesn’t know this yet but I’m going to drive down to his parents’ house in North Carolina to hand-deliver the first printed copy of my first book to him, which I also autographed because ego.
-I’m also going to spend a few days down in the NC catching up and hanging out with him and his family because superego.
-Then I’m going to drive back and write a book about it all using the notes I’m going to take on my phone during the trip, because
+Zak doesn’t know yet, but later this week I’m driving down to North Carolina to hand-deliver to him the first printed copy of my running book, which I also autographed nice and big because ego.
+I’m also going to spend a few days in NC hanging out with him and his family, because superego.
+Then, I’m going to drive back to Jersey and write a book about it all using the notes I’m going to take on my phone during the trip, because

-what is a vacation if you’re not neurotically trying to accomplish something the entire time you’re supposed to not be accomplishing anything? id.
+what is the point of a vacation if you’re not neurotically trying to accomplish something the whole time? id.

 This Is Roadtrip

 I came home yesterday, the 20th day of the March of the year 2019.
 What a trip; laughs were had, tears were shed, friends were reunited.
-It was the first state-crossing road trip I’ve ever taken by myself and it certainly won’t be the last; next time, I’m going even bigger.
-But that’s then and this is now, and now, all that’s left is my writing of the book.
+It was the first interstate roadtrip I’ve taken by myself and it certainly won’t be the last.
+Next time, I’m going even bigger; but, that is then and this is now, and now, all that’s left is my writing of the book.
 But uh… boom, look at that.
 You’re already reading it.

 This is Roadtrip.